bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 summary               text only - i.e. must not include HTML tags      180

-link rel="image"      link to 100x100 image representing the tag       255
+link rel="image"      link to an image representing the tag            255

 link rel="self"       a user accessible url for the tag                255